 Perhaps a complete rebrand is what you’re after, which can more often than not, be a gamechanger for you.
-Therefore, a local web design agency might the first place to go to help you with that.
+Therefore, a local web design agency might be the first place to go to help you with that.
 They can set you off in the right direction, and you can bounce ideas off each other to devise your perfect end goal.

 Your website may be the difference between winning or losing that business.
 So it’s key that your website offers the right tone and first impressions.
-Once you’re sure that your brand and message is loud and tells the right story, you can then proceed with pushing it out there and getting on with running your business.
+Once you’re sure that your brand and message are loud and tells the right story, you can then proceed with pushing it out there and getting on with running your business.

 This can then often give you that much-needed breath of fresh air to brush away the cobwebs of your old and aged look which can lead to winning that vital custom.So it’s key that your website offers the right tone and first impressions. #brandingtips Click To Tweet

-Finally, taking a good hard look at that image from a customers perspective may give you a better indication it is of the tale you’re really telling.
+Finally, taking a good hard look at that image from a customer’s perspective may give you a better indication it is of the tale you’re really telling.
 For example, you could take a poll from your customers.